SpicyRicecaker/notes/games/speedrun.md

 # Speedrun Strats

 - 1.16.1 IF YOU DON'T WANT TO GET RUN OVER BY PIGLIN BRUTES
+- Go to k4yfour's twitch for speedrun info!

 ## Overworld
 - Village